Home > Rants and Raves > Diet and Exercise (Part One)

 Post Workout Nutrition

-Breakfast may be the most important meal of the day, but your post workout meal is also a key time to be mindful of your diet.
-This doesn’t mean you need to consume a bunch of supplements and protein powders.
-On the contrary, supplements are usually processed half way to hell and loaded with chemicals and sugars.
+Post-workout is a key time to be mindful of your diet.
+This doesn’t mean you need to consume a bunch of supplements and protein powders, however.
+Exercise supplements are usually processed half way to hell and loaded with chemicals and sugars.
 Just eat real food!
 (Check out my list of “Al approved” foods).

 Watch the video below to see me whip up one of my favorite post workout treats, which I’ve dubbed “The Blueberry Blaster.”
 Here’s the recipe: